 - Hardening your cluster's security in the GKE documentation

-- Hardening your cluster's security in the GKE on-prem documentation
+- Hardening your cluster's security in the Anthos clusters on VMware documentation

 - Security Blueprint: PCI for GKE